Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Introduction

+Simulation results demonstrate superior performance of our proposed methods in terms of threshold behavior, resolution, and robustness to heavy source correlations in comparison to several widely used DOA estimation methods.
+In particular, compared to the DML estimator obtained by brute-force search over a multidimensional grid, the proposed MISDP-based method applied with the randomized rounding algorithm exhibits a superior error performance at a considerably reduced running time in difficult scenarios, e.g., in the cases with a limited number of snapshots, closely located sources, or highly correlated sources.

+In contrast to other nonconvex approaches, including the greedy methods and SBL, the proposed MISDP-based method offers a guarantee of finding a global optimum via a branch-and-bound solver.
+In addition, using the MISDP reformulation, we extend the existing links between the considered $\ell_{2,0}$-norm constrained problem and its commonly used convex relaxation --- the $\ell_{2,1}$-norm minimization problem.

-To summarize, the main contributions of this paper are: \begin{itemize} \item \textit{Problem reformulation:} We consider the MAP estimation of an MMV problem, which is formulated as a regularized LS problem with an $\ell_{2,0}$-norm constraint, and derive an equivalent MISDP reformulation.
+To summarize, the main contributions of this paper are: \begin{itemize} \item \textit{Problem reformulation:} We propose a joint sparse MAP estimator for DOA estimation from multiple snapshots, which is reformulated as a MISDP problem.
 The presented MISDP reformulation can be viewed as an extension of the reformulation in~\cite{pilanciSparseLearningBoolean2015} to the MMV case.
-However, we provide a different interpretation of the reformulation. \item \textit{Efficient solution approach:} In contrast to the DML estimator, which is obtained by brute-force search, the MAP estimator, as the global optimum of the MISDP reformulation, can be achieved by an efficient MISDP solver using a semidefinite programming (SDP) based branch-and-bound method at a significantly reduced computation time.
-Our approach has the attractive feature that, if the branch-and-bound solver is terminated early, an optimality assessment of the obtained solution is provided by the gap between the lower and upper bounds of the optimal value. \item \textit{Large problem handling:} For problems of extremely large dimensions, we provide a randomized rounding algorithm, as an extension of the procedure proposed by Pilanci et al. in~\cite{pilanciSparseLearningBoolean2015} for the SMV case, that can find a satisfactory approximate solution of the proposed MISDP reformulation at a practically affordable computation time. \item \textit{Theoretical results:} Based on the MISDP reformulation, we extend the existing results on the theoretical links between the considered $\ell_{2,0}$-norm constrained formulation and the commonly used convex formulation with the $\ell_{2,1}$-norm regularization. \end{itemize}
+However, we provide a different interpretation that connects the reformulation to the concentration with respect to the nuisance parameters in the classical DOA estimation methods.
+The reformulation enables efficient computation of globally optimal solutions using state-of-the-art branch-and-bound solvers, with the added benefit of optimality assessment even if terminated early. \item \textit{Large problem handling:} To further improve scalability, we introduce a randomized rounding algorithm that finds high-quality approximate solutions of the MISDP problem at a practically affordable computation time for large-scale problems.
+Those approximate solutions are shown to provide superior estimation performance compared to the state-of-the-art methods in numerical simulations. \item \textit{Theoretical results:} Based on the MISDP reformulation, we extend the existing results on the theoretical links between the considered $\ell_{2,0}$-norm constrained formulation and the commonly used convex formulation with the $\ell_{2,1}$-norm regularization. \end{itemize}

+Lastly, we remark that, although, in this paper, the measurement model is described in an application of DOA estimation, the proposed method is not restricted to any specific dictionary structure and, therefore, can be directly applied to a joint sparse estimation problem in any other application.

 The paper is organized as follows.
 The sensor array signal model is presented in Section~\ref{sec:model}.
 In Section~\ref{sec:bayesian}, we briefly review the DML estimator and the MAP estimator established in the Bayesian framework, as two classical multi-source estimation methods.
 In Section~\ref{sec:problem}, the DOA estimation task is modeled as an MMV problem, and the equivalent MISDP reformulation is established.
 Two solution approaches for the MISDP reformulation are then described in Section~\ref{sec:solution}.
 In Section~\ref{sec:SPARROW}, using the developed reformulation, we provide a theoretical comparison between the $\ell_{2,0}$-norm constrained problem and the conventional convex method with $\ell_{2,1}$-norm minimization.
 In Section~\ref{sec:generalization}, we briefly introduce a generalization of the proposed MISDP-based method for the DOA estimation with nonuniform source variances.
 Simulation results are presented in Section~\ref{sec:results}, and conclusions are drawn in Section~\ref{sec:conclusion}.